 Have a good, solid plan for refreshing your devices.

 Golden Example: “I have provided a letter from my principal that states that if these devices accomplish my goals, he will find funds to refresh the devices after 3 years.”

 SilverExample: “I will work hard to ensure my principal sees the value of these devices.
 If this works, I will ask my principal to find funds to refresh the devices after 3 years.”

 BronzeExample: “I will write another grant.”

 Don’t leave responses blank or write that you don’t know.
 Make an actual plan.
-If you don’t know the answer, have a conversation with your principal or your Innovative Learning Coach.
+If you don’t know the answer, have a conversation with your principal, your teammates, or your Innovative Learning Coach.

 The Alpine School District Foundation provides grants and connects teachers in ASD to funding opportunities.
 This website will provide you with links to various grant programs that are supported by ASD Foundation.